JL907/Sett/README.md

 * Grit now decays 4 seconds after not taking any damage.
 * Footstep sounds and dust effect while running/sprinting.
 * Updated Sett's color theme.

+`Patch 1.2.0`
+* Show Stopper now checks if sett is on stable ground before detonating.
+* Show Stopper detonates early if hits collision.
+* Show Stopper detonates after a fixed amount of time if sett can't find any collision.
+* Facebreaker now pulls all enemies around sett.
+* Facebreaker now has an indicator.
+* Facebreaker updated visual effect.
+* Facebreaker has an updated description.
+* Haymaker updated visual effect.
+* Haymaker now does TRUE damage.
+* Haymaker should now hit enemies directly infront of Sett.
+* Fixed an issue that caused Show Stopper to retain its hidden invincibility after the skill ended

 ## Technical Mumbo Jumbo
 * 168 Health